Looking for things to do when spending a weekend in Budapest?

 It is surprisingly straightforward to explore Budapest on foot, and it is a great way to discover the city’s lively streets and buzzing districts.

-However, we think for a city break, the distances between tourist highlights, can be quite extensive, therefore we believe it’s worth checking out the Budapest Card, which will basically be your key to the city.
+However, we think for a city break, the distances between tourist highlights can be quite extensive; therefore, we believe it’s worth checking out the Budapest Card, which will basically be your key to the city.

 The Budapest Card was designed to reduce expenses for travellers visiting Budapest.
-The card provides access to the city’s public transport, discount on top attractions (including the thermal baths) and grants free access to 19 highly regarded museums.
+The card provides access to the city’s public transport, discounts on top attractions (including the thermal baths) and grants free access to 19 highly regarded museums.

 Book | Reap the benefits and grab yourself a Budapest Card in advance

-Besides the undisputed fact that it was the first permanent bridge that connected the districts Buda and Pest, it genuinely is an iconic piece of architecture to both Budapest and Hungary.
+Besides the undisputed fact that it was the first permanent bridge that connected the districts of Buda and Pest, it genuinely is an iconic piece of architecture to both Budapest and Hungary.

 Unfortunately, the bridge was unable to cope with the German explosions during the Siege of Budapest in World War II.
 With great luck, the towers remained unscathed, which eventually initiated a reconstruction of the Chain Bridge in 1949.